anphira/kaya-child/README.md

 # kaya-child
-Child theme for Kaya WordPress theme
+Child theme for Kaya WordPress theme - use this theme to override Kaya styles as desired